 The customer's environment imposed a high cost of new connection acquisition, and a requirement for a dynamically-sized pool, but yet a need for responsiveness to request spikes.
 Read about the spike demand handling here.

 AKA "What you probably didn't know about connection pool sizing".
-Watch a video from the Oracle Real-world Performance group, and learn about why connection pools do not need to be sized as large as they often are.
-In fact, oversized connection pools have a clear and demonstrable negative impact on performance; a 50x difference in the case of the Oracle demonstration.
+Watch a video from the Oracle Real-world Performance group, and learn about why database connections do not need to be so numerous as they often are.
+In fact, too many connections have a clear and demonstrable negative impact on performance; a 50x difference in the case of the Oracle demonstration.
 Read on to find out.

 We'd like to thank the guys over at WIX for the unsolicited and deep write-up about HikariCP on their engineering blog.
 Take a look if you have time.